DBT for Adolescents

 - 2 x weekly individual sessions with the teen

-- 1 x weekly Parent DBT Skills group
+- 1 x weekly Parent & Caregiver DBT Skills group

 - 1 x weekly Skills rehearsal group

-- 1 x weekly rotating specialty topic group (which can include, but is not limited to, substance abuse, eating disordered behaviors, gender-affirming care, additional mindfulness training, psychoeducation about trauma and/or co-occurring disorders, such as OCD, Anxiety or ADHD).
+- 1 x weekly rotating specialty topic group (which can include, and is not limited to, substance abuse, eating disordered behaviors, gender-affirming care, additional mindfulness training, psychoeducation about trauma and/or other co-occurring disorders, such as OCD, Anxiety or ADHD).

 *Phone coaching for the teen